bcohenboulakia/nbworkshop/README.md

 	* `generate_zip`: Boolean enabling ZIP archives to be generated
 * Workflow options (ignored by the conversion script):
 	* `notebooks_dir` (mandatory): List of directories to process
-	* `post_processing` (optional): Post-processing shell command to be executed by the workflow, allowing for example to send the generated ZIP archives to a LMS.
+	* `pre_processing` and `post_processing` (optional): Pre and Post-processing shell commands to be executed by the workflow, allowing for example to modify the notebooks before conversion, and send the generated ZIP archives to a LMS.

 ## GitHub workflow